 There are several variables to take into account; no two people experience CBD in quite the same way.
 However, by understanding factors that play into how CBD interacts with the body’s endocannabinoid system, we can start to develop an idea of what to expect.

 The wait time for the effects of CBD depends on variables

-- Weight - people who weigh more tend to have more fat cells, which means they can absorb and store more CBD.
+- Bodyweight: People who weigh more tend to have more fat cells, which means they can absorb and store more CBD.

-- Metabolism rate - a fast metabolism will break down CBD components faster, and slower metabolisms will break it down slower.
+- Metabolic rate: A fast metabolism will break down CBD components faster, and slower metabolisms will break it down slower.